 In the kitchen, the rainbow-like colors of these chilies look phenomenal in fresh salsas and salads.
 They also dry and pickle well, and they look great in mason jars while they are being preserved.
 You’ll find yourself wanting to show off these colorful pickled peppers on kitchen counters and shelves.

-As these chilies serve mainly as ornamental plants your best place to look is your local gardening center, or you can buy Bolivian rainbow pepper seeds online very easily.
-You won’t find these chilies at your local grocer, so you’ll need to grow them yourself for culinary use or look to farmer’s markets.
+As these chilies serve mainly as ornamental plants, your best place to look is your local gardening center, or you can buy Bolivian Rainbow pepper seeds online very easily.
+You won’t find these chilies at your local grocer, so you’ll need to grow them for culinary use or look at farmer’s markets.

-Chilies don’t get more festive than the Bolivian rainbow pepper, so if you’re looking for the perfect landscaping color-splash you’ve got it right here.
-Add in the surprising spiciness to go with the party-like hues, and it’s a fun chili to cook with too.
+Chilies don’t get more festive than the Bolivian Rainbow pepper, so if you’re looking for the perfect landscaping color splash you’ve got it right here.
+Add in the surprising spiciness to go with the party-like hues, and it’s a fun chili to cook.